 A Human papillomavirus infection

-B Long term use of an intrauterine contraceptive device
+B Long term intrauterine contraceptive device use

 C Chronic endometritis